-Following the wildly different singles "It's Okay to Cry" and "Ponyboy," SOPHIE's back with a third offering (rumored to be from an upcoming album, though nothing has been officially announced as yet) entitled "Faceshopping," which you can hear above.
+Following the wildly different singles "It's Okay to Cry" and "Ponyboy," SOPHIE's back with a third offering (presumably from an upcoming album, though nothing has been officially announced as yet) entitled "Faceshopping," which you can hear above.
 It's full of the glitchy, metallic, outwardly fake-feeling sounds that we've come to know from the producer, and lyrically, it's also an embrace of the artificial.

 Follow Noisey on Twitter.